-CBA Belgium Observatory is a privately owned astronomical observatory, located in Landen, Belgium, and operated by Tonny Vanmunster.
-Its mission is to make high-accuracy photometric CCD studies, primarily of variable stars.
+CBA Belgium Observatory and CBA Extremadura Observatory are privately owned astronomical observatories, located resp. in Landen - Belgium and in Fregenal de la Sierra - Spain.
+Both are owned by Tonny Vanmunster.
+Their mission is to make high-accuracy photometric CCD studies of variable stars and transient events.

-The observatory is the Belgian node of the Center for Backyard Astrophysics (CBA), a worldwide pro-am network of professional and amateur astronomers to study Cataclysmic Variables.
-Next to our CBA activities, we actively participate in cataclysmic variable star observing campaigns of other organisations (a/o the Japanese VSNET and the US AAVSO).
+The observatories are nodes of the Center for Backyard Astrophysics (CBA), a worldwide pro-am network of professional and amateur astronomers to study cataclysmic variables, headed by Prof. Dr. Joe Patterson of Columbia University (NY).
+We also participate in cataclysmic variable star observing campaigns of other organisations, a/o the Japanese VSNET and the US AAVSO.

 In 2014, the International Astronomical Union (IAU) decided to name minor planet (340071) Tonnyvanmunster.
 The announcement text was: